Thursday, 07 October 2021

 Each experience of hearing voices is unique .
 There can be one or several voices, and it can occur frequently or infrequently (for some people, it may only happen once).
 The voice itself may be familiar or not (someone you know or don’t know).

 For some people, the voice could be a commentator.
-It can be brought on by a certain experience or feelings in some cases.
+It can be brought on by certain experiences or feelings in some cases.
 However, it can be helpful to make the distinction between hearing voices and our inner self-talk or inner critic.

 Inner critic vs. hearing voices